11 enchanting Central Florida state parks with camping

 From the crystal clear springs and rivers of its interior to the beaches and waterways along the Atlantic coast, Central Florida is home to a diverse selection of Florida state parks with camping.

-What makes area special is their proximity to the Orlando’s theme parks, abundant wildlife and refreshing swimming holes.
+What makes this region special is proximity to the Orlando’s theme parks, abundant wildlife and refreshing swimming holes.

-Manatees invade Central Florida’s waterways and spring runs to seek winter shelter at many of these state parks, while migrating birds offer and endless show of colorful plumage and sweet songs from fall until spring.
+Manatees invade Central Florida’s inland waters to seek winter shelter at many of these state parks, while migrating birds offer and endless show of colorful plumage and sweet songs from fall until spring.

 There’s a Florida state park with camping for everybody, even if you don’t own a tent or RV.